Latent-space variational data assimilation in two-dimensional turbulence: Introduction

-In the present work, we integrate the two turbulence estimation strategies.
-We exploit a learned space that is discovered using data-driven methods and the physics constraints of adjoint-variational DA, to significantly enhance the observability of turbulence systems and their estimation across a wider range of scales.
-In \S\ref{sec:phys_da}, we outline the flow configuration studied and summarise the standard variational DA procedure.
+Relatedly, some data-driven methods have been incorporated into statistical filtering approaches for data assimilation \citep{ozalp2026} and into adjoint-variational approaches to approximate the time forward operator \citep{CLARKDILEONI2023}, but neither of these cases exactly satisfy the governing dynamical equations.
+In this work, we combine a learned space that is discovered using data-driven methods with the physics constraints of adjoint-variational DA.
+This integration significantly enhances the observability of turbulence systems and their estimation across a wider range of scales, while still exactly satisfying the dynamical equations.
+In \S\ref{sec:phys_da}, we outline the flow configuration studied and summarize the standard variational DA procedure.
 In \S\ref{sec:latent_da}, we present the proposed latent-space DA procedure.
 In \S\ref{sec:results}, we compare and interpret the improved performance of latent-space DA.
 We conclude in \S \ref{sec:conclusion}.